[[updated December 11, 2017]]

 Instagram is a visual platform; the images and videos posted on it are the very reason the site was created.
 Even if you just want to create an image that only has text on it, that’s fine—but it needs to show up as an image file.

-To attach an image to your Instagram post through the Agorapulse app, click on the small picture icon on the bottom left hand corner.
+To attach an image to your Instagram post through the Agorapulse mobile app, click on the small picture icon on the bottom left hand corner.
 You can choose an image from your library or take one with your camera.

 Once the image is attached, the image you’ve chosen will replace the picture icon on the screen where you’re creating your post.